nlivaic/OAuth2OpenIdConnect/readme.md

   - Allow the client access to the new scope: `Client.AllowedScopes = ...`.
 - On client:
   - Since this is a custom claim scoped other than `openid profile`, we must map it manually.
 Define Open Id Connect middleware with `options.ClaimsActions.MapUniqueJsonKey()`.

+#### Policy-based authorization

+- Better than role-based since it allows you to implement fine grained authorization more easily.
+- Check out `.AddAuthorization(authorizationOptions => authorizationOptions.AddOptions(...) )` in [Startup.cs](src\ImageGallery.Client\Startup.cs) for a basic case involving several claims and demanding the user to be authenticated.
+- A more complex case might require calling into the database, reading and comparing claim values, accessing HttpContext to read route data etc. This can be done by using `IAuthorizationRequirement` marker interface and `AuthorizationHandler<T>`.
+Checkout out `.AddAuthorization(authorizationOptions => authorizationOptions.AddOptions(...) )` [Startup.cs](src\ImageGallery.API\Startup.cs), []() and []().

 ### Hybrid Flow